osonus/oson/UserGuide.md

 ## <a name="TOC-Oson-Assert"></a>Oson Assert

 Junit is used in the testing of Oson functions.
 To facilitate the comparison of Json text and Java objects, Oson Assert is developed to extend the abilities of the generic Assert class (This feature is suggested by Ravikumar S).
 A Mode enum is used to specify different comparison scenarios.
-The purpose is to link two different Json data and Java objects up in 7 specific ways.
+The purpose is to link two different Json data and Java objects up in 7 specific ways, with a trend:
+  * ignore trailing 0's after decimal point
+  * ignore naming differences based on Oson.FIELD_NAMING, trailing 0's
+  * ignore attribute and key ordering, naming differences, trailing 0's
+  * ignore array and list value ordering, naming differences, trailing 0's
+  * ignore all of the above
+  * child-parent relationship
+  * ignore attribute and key names, only based on ordered values

+A brief descriptions as follow:

   * EXACT Match